evolvedbinary/fusion-studio/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/bqkb0mxxacbtmm6w/branch/master?svg=true)](https://ci.appveyor.com/project/AdamRetter/fusion-studio/branch/master)
 [![License](https://img.shields.io/badge/license-GPL%203-blue.svg)](https://opensource.org/licenses/GPL-3.0)

-An IDE and Management Tool for FusionDB.
+An IDE and Management Tool for FusionDB / Elemental.

 This repository holds the code for packaging the IDE as a client Desktop application.
 To use this with FusionDB you will also need the server-side API installed, you can find that here: [fusion-studio-api](https://github.com/evolvedbinary/fusion-studio-api).